Bullet journaling mistruths that will prevent you from starting

 And I am not remotely concerned because even though I love the creative part of journaling, my bujo is primarily here to help me stay organized and on track of all stuff around me.
 That is my priority!

 Sometimes, when I am trying to add some stuff quickly before I forget and my child is calling I just write it down as fast as possible on my journal and my scribbles will be anything but pretty (goodness, sometimes I even can’t understand what I wrote).

-My advice is to learn how to correct little mistakes and embrace your bullet journal fail when they happen.
-I promise in no time you will have forgotten about the ugly part and be happy you did so, because I am sure you have more important things to concentrate your energy and time!
+My advice is to learn how to correct little mistakes and embrace your bullet journal fails when they happen.
+I promise in no time you will have forgotten about the ugly part and be happy you did so because I am sure you have more important things to concentrate your energy and time on!

-The method can feel overwhelming at times, specially when you know nothing and only see the creative spreads on instagram, but I promise you that if you persevere and give yourself a little time to find you own journaling style you will find out that having a bullet journal and getting things done walk hand in had and everyone can find success with it.
+The method can feel overwhelming at times, especially when you know nothing and only see the creative spreads on Instagram, but I promise you that if you persevere and give yourself a little time to find your own journaling style you will find out that having a bullet journal and getting things done walk hand in hand and everyone can find success with it.

 But it is true that it might not happen overnight.

-My biggest advice for newbies is start small to avoid the overwhelm.
-I even advice to delay the creative side of it until you have tried the method alone for a while.
+My biggest advice for newbies is to start small to avoid overwhelm.
+I even advise delaying the creative side of it until you have tried the method alone for a while.

-If you need help with journaling, setup, collections please check my bullet journal topic page or click on the posts below to help you understand more about bujo and get started!
+If you need help with journaling, setup, collections please check my bullet journal topic page or see if we answer your Bujo questions here.
+You can also click on the posts below to help you understand more about bujo and get started!